-(4) \textbf{Compared with multilingual datasets, it is more beneficial for \textit{PolyPrompt} to introduce external English datasets in the \textit{cross-language zero-shot transfer} scenario.} In Fig.~\ref{fig:mtl-stl-family}-(b), we observe that the \textit{PolyPrompt} achieves performance gains in many languages belonging to different datasets in the \textit{cross-language zero-shot transfer} scenarios.
-When the external English datasets (\textit{PolyPrompt+Expand}) are introduced, more languages obtain performance improvements (fewer languages below the orange line).
-However, when multilingual datasets (e.g. PANX and XLSUM) are introduced (\textit{PolyPrompt+Expand+PANX} and \textit{PolyPrompt+Expand+XLSUM}), the overall performance drops (observed from Tab.~\ref{tab:mlpp}) and there are more languages with negative relative performance gains (compared to \textit{PolyPrompt+Expand}).
+(2) \textbf{It is more beneficial for \textit{PolyPrompt} to introduce high-resource English datasets in the cross-language zero-shot transfer.} In Fig.~\ref{fig:mtl-stl-family}-(b), we observe that \textit{PolyPrompt} achieved performance gains in many languages belonging to different datasets in the \textit{cross-language zero-shot transfer} scenarios.
+When the external English datasets (\textit{PolyPrompt+Expand}) are introduced, more languages gained performance improvements.
+However, when multilingual datasets (e.g. PANX and XLSum) were introduced (\textit{PolyPrompt+Expand+PANX} and \textit{PolyPrompt+Expand+XLSum}), the overall performance dropped (observed from Tab.~\ref{tab:mlpp}) and there were more languages with negative relative performance gains (compared to \textit{PolyPrompt+Expand}).